 - Other environmental factors that may impact upon health.

-For licensing, registration and codes of practice regarding Food Businesses, Cooling Towers, Hairdressers, Healthcare Facilities, Infection Control of premises, Swimming and Spa Pools visit Licensing and Registration.
+For licensing, registration and codes of practice regarding food businesses, cooling towers, hairdressers, health care facilities, infection control of premises, or swimming and spa pools, visit Licensing and Registration.

-It is important to note that whilst boarding houses will no longer be a licensable public health risk activity under the Public Health Act 1997 from 1 January 2015, the Health Protection Service retains regulatory powers under the Act to address any condition that is, or may become, a public health risk or be offensive to community health standards.
+Boarding houses are no longer a licensable public health risk activity under the Public Health Act 1997.
+However, the Health Protection Service retains regulatory powers under the Act to address any condition that is, or may become, a public health risk or be offensive to community health standards.
 As such, the Health Protection Service will investigate any public health complaints received from the community concerning practices at boarding houses.